 - Avoid visiting swimming holes alone

 .
 If you visit swimming holes alone, no one is going to rescue you or call emergency services if you get into difficulty in or out of the water.

-- If you are caught in a strong current, it is often better to swim across the current to safety, not against it
+and weakest on the inside of the bend.
+If you are caught in a strong current, it is often better to swim across the current to safety, not against it

 - Always wait an hour after eating